 - Ruth Cotter, Senior VP and Chief Human Resources Officer

 We support our employees with competitive benefits including excellent compensation, health care, employee assistance programs, and more.
 This investment in our employees and their career development is not only the right thing to do, it is the smart thing to do.

 Innovation is at AMD’s core, and occurs when creative minds and diverse perspectives are drawn from all over the world.
 Diverse teams, when managed in a culture of inclusion, are more creative, more productive, better at problem solving, and ultimately more profitable.
 AMD hires people from diverse backgrounds and geographies and with diverse beliefs, and promotes an inclusive environment that values their individual differences.
-This is all part of Innovation Leadership, one of the core tenets of AMD’s culture – The AMD Way – and we accomplish this by fully integrating diversity and inclusion into our talent management and culture initiatives.
+This is all part of Innovation Leadership, one of the core tenets of AMD’s culture and we accomplish this by fully integrating diversity and inclusion into our talent management and culture initiatives.

 Gender Diversity Metrics

-In 2015, we first reported the gender makeup of our engineering teams.
-Our 2015 data is nearly identical to our 2014 data, except for a 1% increase in women in Senior Management.
 We recognize the challenge of increasing representation of women in engineering and other roles and will continue our efforts to recruit diverse talent and foster an inclusive culture.